h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_7_20_explanation.md

 ![Bayesian Regression with High Prior Variance](../Images/L3_7_Quiz_20/bayesian_regression_10_00.png)

-With a prior variance of 0.1 (λ = 10), the posterior mean is pulled strongly toward zero, resulting in a more regularized model.
-As we increase the prior variance to 10 (λ = 0.1), the posterior mean becomes less regularized and follows the data more closely.
+With a prior variance of 0.1 ($\lambda = 10$), the posterior mean is pulled strongly toward zero, resulting in a more regularized model.
+As we increase the prior variance to 10 ($\lambda = 0.1$), the posterior mean becomes less regularized and follows the data more closely.
 The posterior uncertainty (shaded region) also increases with the prior variance.

 Our results show:
-- Prior Variance: 0.1 → λ = 10.0 → Slope = 1.40
+- Prior Variance: 0.1 → $\lambda = 10.0$ → Slope = 1.40
-- Prior Variance: 1.0 → λ = 1.0 → Slope = 1.79
+- Prior Variance: 1.0 → $\lambda = 1.0$ → Slope = 1.79
-- Prior Variance: 10.0 → λ = 0.1 → Slope = 1.84
+- Prior Variance: 10.0 → $\lambda = 0.1$ → Slope = 1.84

 ### 4. L1 vs L2 Regularization and Sparsity

 L1 regularization (Lasso) produces sparse coefficients while L2 regularization (Ridge) does not because:

-- L1 penalty is not differentiable at zero, creating a discontinuity that can push coefficients exactly to zero
+- $L_1$ penalty is not differentiable at zero, creating a discontinuity that can push coefficients exactly to zero
-- L2 penalty is smooth everywhere and only shrinks coefficients proportionally toward zero without reaching it
+- $L_2$ penalty is smooth everywhere and only shrinks coefficients proportionally toward zero without reaching it
-- Geometrically, L1 constraint regions have corners that intersect with coordinate axes, making some coefficients exactly zero
+- Geometrically, $L_1$ constraint regions have corners that intersect with coordinate axes, making some coefficients exactly zero

 Our experiments with high-dimensional data (50 features) demonstrate this starkly:
-- Lasso (L1): 5 non-zero coefficients out of 50
+- Lasso ($L_1$): 5 non-zero coefficients out of 50
-- Ridge (L2): 50 non-zero coefficients out of 50
+- Ridge ($L_2$): 50 non-zero coefficients out of 50

 The coefficient comparison plot shows how Lasso selects only a subset of features while Ridge keeps all features but shrinks their coefficients: